 Minority Teachers of Illinois Scholarship Program: The Minority Teachers of Illinois (MTI) Scholarship Program provides scholarships of up to \$5,000 per year for up to four years to assist academically talented individuals of African American/Black, Hispanic American, Asian American, or Native American origin who plan to become teachers.
 Scholarships are available for undergraduate or graduate students enrolled at least half time.
 Students receiving this scholarship must fulfill a teaching commitment by teaching one year for each year of assistance at a nonprofit Illinois public, private, or parochial preschool, elementary or secondary school with at least 30 percent minority enrollment.
 If the teaching commitment is not fulfilled, the scholarship converts to a 5% interest rate loan and the student must repay a pro-rated amount plus interest.
-In FY2015, 379 MTI scholarships were awarded, totaling \$1,787,141.
-Table 5.0c contains data by institution on this program.
+In FY2017, 173 MTI Scholarships were awarded totaling \$842,328.